cdio/caio/doc/usage.md

 $ caio c64 --scale 3 --prg /games/c64/rambo.prg
 ```

-The program is injected directly into RAM while the emulator is suspended,
+A `PRG` program is directly injected into RAM while the emulator is suspended,
-this means that the previous command won't work with advanced or big files
+this means that the previous command won't work with an advanced or big file
-that are expected to overwrite memory areas not configured as RAM.
+that is expected to overwrite memory areas not configured as RAM.
 In that
-case configuration options `unit8` and `unit9` must be used as follows:
+case configuration options `unit8` or `unit9` must be used as follows:

 ```
 $ caio c64 --scale 3 --unit8 /games/c64